27 Years of Service

 Our Youth Programs Today

-The PNTA operates two Youth Programs in Washington.
-Our Quilcene Ranger Corps maintains trails in the Olympic region of the Pacific Northwest Trail, and our Performance Crews build and maintain trails in Eastern Washington and the North Cascades.
+The PNTA operates multiple trail stewardship programs for youth and young adults.
+The Quilcene Ranger Corps provides opportunities for local youth to get involved with trail stewardship in the Olympic region of the Pacific Northwest Trail, and our Performance Trail Crews provide opportunities for young adults to build and maintain trails across Washington.

 Our Youth Programs provide opportunities to local youth to work in service to the Pacific Northwest Trail.
 Over the course of the season, they are introduced to trail stewardship and a variety of career paths in: forestry, environmental stewardship, and other related fields.

 Beyond learning to perform trail maintenance and construction techniques to U.S. Forest Service Standards, students also learn about Leave-No-Trace Ethics, teamwork, and enjoy the satisfaction of serving our public lands and their local communities.